danidiaz/really-small-backpack-example/lesson2-signatures/README.md

 been ambiguity in that case.

-One final thing: could have we defined the implementation modules in the executable component itself, without putting them in convenience libraries?
+One final thing: could have we defined the implementation modules in the executable component itself, without putting them in internal convenience libraries?
 The response is NO. This is a limitation of Backpack: the module that fills a signature for a component must be defined in another component (be it a convenience library or a completely separate package).

 Compile in this folder with the command: